Harry in Your Pocket: Cast

+Production

+It was the first film from Cinema Video Communications, a company set up by Bruce Geller, Harold Robbins and Alden Schwimmer.
+It was the feature debut of director Geller, best known for Mission Impossible and Mannix.
+Tony Giorgio, who appears in the film was also a magician and pickpocket: he taught the trade to the lead actors.

+The film was originally shot under the title Harry Never Holds.
+It was shot in late 1972 in Vancouver, Seattle and Salt Lake City.

 The ways of the "wire mob"

 The movie is notable for giving a presumably-fictionalized but matter-of-fact way of how a wire mob operates and its jargon.
 In fact, it's said that the actors portraying the "cannon squad" (police anti-pickpocketing squad) in Seattle that tell Harry it's time to leave town, were former pickpockets themselves and served as technical advisors to the movie.

 Early on in the movie, when being introduced, Harry bluntly and directly describes the lifestyle and image they want to project.
 "Everything, the best – the best food, the best clothes, the best hotels."
 By adopting an air of sophistication and style, the team appears a member of the class they're trying to victimize – thus avoiding suspicion.
 They also never take wallets at the hotels where they stay, even though that'd probably be lucrative, in order not to bring attention to themselves.
 Additionally, Sandy's natural attractiveness, accented by fashions designed to highlight sex-appeal, make her a highly attractive distraction.

 The movie makes extensive reference to a system of cant – pickpockets' jargon.
 Some examples: